 Strong Fiduciary Commitment – Why It Matters to Both Investment Firms and Investors

-In a sad follow-up to my last post, it seems like the somewhat two-faced arguments of the investment industry have for now, won the regulatory day.
+In a sad follow-up to a previous post, it seems like the somewhat two-faced arguments of the investment industry have for now, won the regulatory day.

 Some might suggest that two-faced is too strong a term, but click here to see some of the many contradictory statements made by the industry, such as the ones illustrated at the top of this post.
 Then let me know what you think.